Azure/KAN/docs/tutorial/Create-a-complex-AI-skill.md

-# How-to guide: Create a complex AI skill with SYMPHONY Portal AI Skill builder
+# How-to guide: Create a complex AI skill with KAN Portal AI Skill builder

 ## Overview

-SYMPHONY AI Skills are deployable packages to Edge devices.
+KAN AI Skills are deployable packages to Edge devices.
 These packages are a cascade of stages or *nodes* where the video feed is consumed by an Edge device, inferences are calculated, results are filtered, and results and video clips are exported for further business logic processing or storage.

 There are three groups of nodes that comprise AI skills: